peterjc/thapbi-pict/docs/examples/woody_hosts/classify.rst

 For each input tally TSV file ``<name>.tally.tsv`` another plain text TSV file is generated named ``<name>.<method>.tsv`` where the default method is ``onebp`` (which looks for perfect matches or up to one base pair different).
-The first line is a header comment line (starting with ``#``) labelling the columns, which are:

-* Unique sequence name in ``<checksum>_<abundance>`` format.
-* NCBI taxid of any predictions (semi-colon separated, same order as species)
-* Genus-species of any predictions (semi-colon separated, alphabetical)
-* Text note field in verbose mode (arbitrary debug text from the tool)
+These are both sequence versus sample observation tables of counts, but with sample metadata in header lines (starting with ``#``) and additional columns for the amplicon marker sequence, and for the classifier output also the NCBI taxid(s), and genus-species of any classification(s).

-These files are not really intended for human use, but are readable:
+These files are not really intended for human use, but are readable.
+Here we skip ten lines of sample metadata at the start, and all the sample-specific counts in columns 2 to 123, and the sequence in column 124, showing just the first and final two columns:

 .. code:: console